Vector Transport Free Riemannian LBFGS for Optimization on Symmetric Positive Definite Matrix Manifolds: Simulations

-The log-scale cost difference progress of several insightful runs of RLBFGS, with and without the proposed mappings, are illustrated in Fig. \ref{figure_cost_some_plots}.
-A complete set of plots for cost difference progress can be seen in Figs. \ref{figure_cost_10n2_K2_exp_taylor}, \ref{figure_cost_10n2_K5_exp_taylor}, \ref{figure_cost_100n2_K2_exp}, and \ref{figure_cost_100n2_K2_taylor} in the Supplementary Material.
+\textbf{$\bullet$ Comparison with Other Algorithms:} We compared RLBFGS, with and without the proposed mappings, with some other algorithms, i.e., nonlinear Conjugate Gradient (CG) and Expectation Maximization (EM) for fitting GMM.
+The log-scale cost difference progress of several insightful runs are illustrated in Fig. \ref{figure_cost_some_plots}.
+The average number of iterations in the algorithms are compared in Table \ref{table_RiemMax_comparison_with_other_algorithms}.
+A complete set of plots for cost difference progress can be seen in Figs. 1, 2, 3, and 4 in the Supplementary Material.
 Figs. \ref{figure_cost_some_plots}-a and \ref{figure_cost_some_plots}-b show that in some cases, ISR mapping is faster than the Cholesky mapping and in some other cases, we have the other way around.
+As Fig. \ref{figure_cost_some_plots} and Table \ref{table_RiemMax_comparison_with_other_algorithms} show, our proposed mappings are outperforming CG and EM in the number of iterations.